-Behaviour/Bullying and Harassment/ Equality and Diversity
+Behaviour/bullying and harassment/equality and diversity

 Personal accounts that are not private should not be used to publically criticise colleagues, or vent grievances, which should be directed in the first instance to your line manager.
-WCCG will not tolerate these behaviours in their workforce.
+WCCG will not tolerate these behaviours in its workforce.
 Activities that might be classed as discriminatory will also be investigated.